orhannurkan/Flask_server_in_Jupyter/README.md

 - Download this two files (client.ipynb and server.ipynb)

-- In the terminal run these codes :
+- Run these codes in the terminal:
 ```terminal
 pip install Flask
 pip install requests